tamanna037/InformationTypesDetectionNLP/README.md

 This project will be in python language.

 ### Liscence
 The project is liscensed under MIT License.
-Get to know about the liscense from here, https://github.com/tamanna037/InformationTypesDetectionNLP/blob/main/LICENSE
+Get to know about the [liscense](https://github.com/tamanna037/InformationTypesDetectionNLP/blob/main/LICENSE) from here.

+### How to contribute
+For contribution guidelines, kindly check [CONTRIBUTING.md](https://github.com/tamanna037/InformationTypesDetectionNLP/blob/main/CONTRIBUTING.md) file.